bennycode/bennycode/README.md

 ### Hi there 👋

 - 🙂 My name is [Benny](http://bennycode.com/)
-- ☀️️ During the day I work at [Wire](https://wire.com/).
+- ☀️️ I work at [Wire](https://wire.com/) during the day.
-- 🌑 During the night I record for [TypeScript TV](https://typescript.tv/).
+- 🌑 I record for [TypeScript TV](https://typescript.tv/) during the night.
-- 💦 And in between I go wakeboarding.
+- 💦 And if there is time left, I go wakeboarding.